Enterprise Drop Shipping Part 1: Why Drop Shipping is a Key Solution For Out of Stock Inventory

 By: Jeremy Hanks

 “Customers that used to have to shop in stores must now want to shop” – IHL

-In a recent benchmark study IHL takes a deep dive into the relationship between ecommerce, omnichannel, and out of stocks in brick and mortar stores.
+In a 2018 benchmark study IHL takes a deep dive into the relationship between ecommerce, omnichannel, and out of stocks in brick and mortar stores.
 Their main conclusion is that out of stocks are a huge issue that retailers have yet to address, costing the industry $984B per year worldwide.
 And this situation is only getting worse.
 As more retailers implement omnichannel strategies such as SFS and BOPIS, store inventories and resources are growing more and more strained.

 In the coming weeks we’ll be offering a series of blog posts detailing how drop shipping is an important solution to the out of stock and inventory visibility issues that ecommerce and omnichannel strategies are exacerbating.
 We’ll discuss what drop shipping is at scale, why it’s so important, and the technical details of how to implement and run a successful enterprise level program.

 In this post I’ll discuss some of the insights and conclusions from IHL’s research study to frame why and how drop shipping is such an important strategy for modern retail.